micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 ### Development tools

 In order to flash and debug the board, it is required to get a JTAG probe.
-We recommend getting on of the next JTAG probes:
+We recommend getting one of the following JTAG probes:

 + [ARM-USB-OCD-H](https://www.olimex.com/Products/ARM/JTAG/ARM-USB-OCD-H/)
 + [ARM-USB-TINY-H](https://www.olimex.com/Products/ARM/JTAG/ARM-USB-TINY-H/)